Updated: December 01, 2023

 The parent who does not exercise parental care of the children should pay the maintenance required to cover their needs, which is calculated based on the children's needs and lifestyle before the dissolution of marriage.
-The petition of maintenance is completely separate from the custody proceedings, which are a different petition in terms of the Cyprus Family Courts.
+The maintenance petition is completely separate from the custody proceedings, which are different in terms of the Cyprus Family Courts.

 Maintenance obligation exists in all cases even if the parent has no contact with the minor child or if he is not the biological father, i.e., if the child was born outside marriage, then the father who recognized the child as his own, has the liability to pay maintenance to the spouse with whom the child is living.

-The procedure for determining the conditions of maintenance begins with applying to the competent Family Court by the parent with whom the minor children live with.
+The procedure for determining the conditions of maintenance begins with applying to the competent Family Court by the parent with whom the minor children live.
 Upon the case is filed, it receives a hearing date.
-Certified copies of the above petition have to be served to the other parent who has the right to appear in Court and ask for time to file his or her defense.
+Certified copies of the above petition have to be served to the other parent who has the right to appear in Court and ask for time to file his or her defence.

-Once the temporary Court Order is issued, it is served to the Respondent, who can also request time to file his or her defense for that purpose.
-The temporary decree may be amended or canceled if the Court is satisfied that the Applicant referred to lies in his or her affidavit.
+Once the temporary Court Order is issued, it is served to the Respondent, who can also request time to file his or her defence for that purpose.
+The temporary decree may be amended or cancelled if the Court is satisfied that the Applicant referred to lies in his or her affidavit.

 Separation of the spouses or the final issuance of their divorce raises several issues, including the maintenance of the adult children.
-When the children become adults, they can apply on their own using a lawyer's services, at the competent Court asking for maintenance from the spouse that was covering their maintenance before becoming adults.
-For example, they can ask and receive maintenance regarding covering part of their educational fees or to receive support when they are exercising military service.
+When the children become adults, they can apply on their own using a lawyer's services at the competent Court, asking for maintenance from the spouse that was covering their maintenance before becoming adults.
+For example, they can ask for and receive maintenance to cover part of their educational fees or support when exercising military service.
 The right of the adult children to receive maintenance to be effective has to be included in a Court Order.

 The Family Courts have jurisdiction over a maintenance petition if the child or children live in the area where the Court is located.